ncatlab/nlab-content/pages/17343.md

 +-- {: .num_remark #NotEveryHomotopyEquivalenceIsAWeakHomotopyEquivalence}
 ###### Remark

-The converse of prop. \ref{TopologicalHomotopyEquivalencesAreWeakHomotopyEquivalences} is not true generally: not every weak homotopy equivalence between topological spaces is a homotopy equivalence.
+The converse of prop. \ref{TopologicalHomotopyEquivalencesAreWeakHomotopyEquivalences} is not true generally: not every [[weak homotopy equivalence]] between topological spaces is a [[homotopy equivalence]].
 (For an example with full details spelled out see for instance Fritsch, Piccinini: "Cellular Structures in Topology", p.
 289-290).

-However, as we will explain and prove below, it turns out that
+However, as we will discuss below, it turns out that

-1. every weak homotopy equivalence between [[CW-complexes]] is a homotopy equivalence;
+1. every weak homotopy equivalence between [[CW-complexes]] is a homotopy equivalence ([[Whitehead's theorem]], cor. \ref{WhiteheadTheorem});

-1. every topological space is connected by a weak homotopy equivalence to a CW-complex.
+1. every topological space is connected by a weak homotopy equivalence to a CW-complex ([[CW approximation]], remark \ref{EveryTopologicalSpaceWeaklyEquivalentToACWComplex}).

 =--